COINtoolbox/CosmoABC/README.rst

 Documentation
 *************

-The complete documentation can be found in ` readthedocs http://cosmoabc.readthedocs.org/en/latest/#`.
+The complete documentation can be found in `http://cosmoabc.readthedocs.org/en/latest/`.

 Requirements